cooperhsiung/cjv/README.md

 a simpler json validator

-compared with `ajv`,when I first to use `ajv`,I find it's complex,and little examples for a newcomer.
+compared with `ajv`, when I first to use `ajv`, I find that it's complex, and few examples for a newcomer.

 ## Install